tanseefshahid/tanseefshahid.github.io/_portfolio/portfolio-5.md

 ---
 title: "Training Dataset Creation"
 excerpt: "Developed an Opencv algorithm to create the synthetic dataset for license plate ocr training.
-Created AI and OpenCv tools to label datasets for
+Created AI and OpenCv tools to label datasets for license plates, PPE and human actions.
 "
 collection: portfolio
 ---